MiguelRita/RealVision-Decals/README.md

 Current:
 - 23 Pavement Surfaces

+# ExtraAssetImporter

-## Instruction for the Decals // CustomSurfaces
+Instruction for the Decals // CustomSurfaces
 For more  information and how to install these Decals refer to: https://github.com/AlphaGaming7780/ExtraAssetsImporter/wiki/Custom-Decals

+# Tips
+Check my Folder for some ideas!
+There are no rules to this Decals, mix and blend, hopefully it will turn out great :D

+Based on:
+- Google Street Photography
+  - Portugal / Almada
+  - Dallas
+  - Norway
+- Aerial Views
+- SketchFab
+- Personal Photos